 Rules of usage of Hooks ensure that react components are pure functions and that state update logic in a component is visible from its source code.
 You can only call Hooks while React is rendering a function component.
+Because React relies entirely on the order in which Hooks are called to keep track of their data behind the scenes, you have to follow two strict, non-negotiable rules.
 To ensure this we follow two basic rules:

 Do not call hooks in Class components Javascript functions, Event handlers and Callback functions